The Grand Unified Theory of Music

 How to Play Hundreds of Ancient and Future Scales and Modulate in Just Intonation and with 53-note-to-the-octave tuning

 An easy-to-understand e-book which explains: Why is music the universal language?
 We can hear a magnificent Japanese poem and be completely uncomprehending if we don’t know Japanese, but we can hear Japanese music and be deeply moved by its expressive beauty.
-What is universal in music is the natural harmonics, which we can now hear in their original purity no matter which overtones are chosen in each individual culture.
-This is the one Grand Unified Theory that explains all of music at its most universal level.
+The closest thing we have to the universal in music is the natural harmonics, which we can now hear in their original purity no matter which overtones are chosen in each individual culture.
+While there is no such thing as a literal Grand Unified Theory that explains all of music at its most universal level, this theory does bring together numerous ancient music theory systems and scales into a single unifying principle.

 All music and text Copyright © 2019 by Christopher Mohr except as noted